The Linear Programming Approach to Reach-Avoid Problems for Markov Decision Processes: Approximation with a finite linear program

 \section{Approximation with a finite linear program}

-The goal of this section is to develop a method for approximating the intractable infinite dimensional LP by a finite LP through two steps.
-First, we replace the infinite dimensional function space $\mathcal{F}$ with a finite dimensional one and discuss the effects of this restriction.
-Second, we replace the infinite constraints enforced on $\bar{\Xs}\times \Us$ with a finite number of constraints, and provide probabilistic feasibility guarantees for the rest.
+An infinite dimensional LP is in general NP-hard \cite{anderson1987linear,hernandez1998approximation}.
+We approximate the solution to \eqref{eq:inflp} by deriving a finite LP through two steps.
+First, we restrict the decision space to a finite dimensional subspace $\m{F}^M \subset \m{F}$.
+Second, we replace the infinite constraints in \eqref{eq:constraint} with a sufficiently large finite number of randomly sampled constraints.